ricmclaughlin/ricmclaughlin.github.com/_posts/2015-11-24-jquery-baby.md

 ---
 layout: post
-title: "jQuery baby!"
+title: "jQuery Baby!"
 modified: 2015-11-24 19:08:14 -0800
 tags: [javascript, jquery]
-categories: posts
+categories: projects
 ---
 So you know, I'm not that hot on jQuery or jQuery plugins.
 "Not hot" as in interested in implementing either.
 But I just completed a project that features BOTH!

 The best part was there is a nifty little lightbox plugin called [fancybox](http://fancyapps.com/fancybox/) which is incompatible with the image filtering plugin called [Quicksand](http://razorjack.net/quicksand/) that was supposed to go in this project.
 Lovely.
 Still feels like I am hackin' something awful every time I implement any thing with jQuery.
 I can't get over it.
 That is probably good.

 Regardless, the project is a walk through of the Animated Image Gallery chapter of [Udemy's Projects in HTML5](https://www.udemy.com/projects-in-html5/learn/#/).
-And I do like this projects because I learn a lot on each one.
+And I do like these projects because I learn a lot on each one.

 This project was supposed to include good ole HTML5 Boilerplate but I used the [H5bp generator](https://github.com/h5bp/generator-h5bp#readme) [Yeoman](http://yeoman.io/) generator.
 Unfortunately, this generator does NOT include Sass, a task runner like grunt or gulp OR browsersync.